Balhae controversies: Burials

 Chinese scholars have argued that the use of single-chambered brick tombs shows Tang influence.
 These single-chamber brick tombs appear later in Balhae history and appear less frequently.
 It was probably not due to a lack of other material that brick was used as stone was widely used around the capital sites.
-In the early 1980s, Nishikawa Hiroshi argued that early Balhae tombs resembled the Balhae practice of joint burial and reburial.
+In the early 1980s, Nishikawa Hiroshi argued that early Balhae tombs resembled the Mohe practice of joint burial and reburial.
 Earthen pit tombs have also been interpreted as Mohe practice by Japanese and Chinese scholarship.
 Yun Jae-Woon argues that vertical-slit pits were used by non-elites universally and that earth tombs were more common in early Balhae, but many features found in Balhae tombs are influenced by Goguryeo, such as above ground structures, roof tiles, and the use of stone.
 According to Han Ciu-cheol, Balhae's ruling class used stone lined tombs, stone chambers, and stone coffins which had been used by Goguryeo's ruling class.

+Sloane and Dieter Kuhn caution against assigning ethnicity to Parhae using architectural features as proof.
+Kuhn states that architectural types are not a reliable indicator of identity and points out that the Khitan Liao dynasty's architecture is completely based on Tang and Parhae precedents, with no distinctive "Khitan" elements.
+Architectural styles can be limited based on the environment, techniques and materials available.
+Certain structures such as pit dwellings could have been preferred in Parhae as a practical solution to low temperatures and to protect against the wind, rather than because of the occupants' ethnicity.
+Some Russian scholars believe that no materials exist that can confirm Parhae's exact ethnic makeup.